shenwei356/seqkit/doc/docs/download.md

     - `seqkit split2`: fix redundant log when using `-s`.
     - `seqkit bam`: new field `RightSoftClipSeq`. [#172](https://github.com/shenwei356/seqkit/pull/172)
     - `seqkit sample -2`: remove extra `\n`. [#173](https://github.com/shenwei356/seqkit/issues/173)
+    - `seqkit split2 -l`: fix bug for splitting by accumulative length, this bug occurs when the first record is longer than `-l`, no sequences are lost.

 ### Please cite